MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cortana-in-teams.md

 Cortana voice assistance in Teams is delivered using services that fully comply with Office 365’s enterprise-level privacy, security, and compliance promises as reflected in the Online Services Terms (OST).
 The feature will be enabled by default for tenants.
 Tenant admins can control who in their tenant can use Cortana voice assistance in Teams using a policy (TeamsCortanaPolicy).
 This policy can be set at either a user account level or tenant level.
 Admins can use the CortanaVoiceInvocationMode field within this policy control to determine whether Cortana is disabled, enabled with push button invocation only, or with wake word invocation as well (applicable to devices that support it).

-> [!Note] that at the time of the initial release for Microsoft 365 Enterprise users in the US in English, the Teams mobile app will not support wake word activation, but it will be supported in the future.
+> [!Note] At the time of the initial release for Microsoft 365 Enterprise users in the US in English, the Teams mobile app will not support wake word activation, but it will be supported in the future.

 ## User control